LouWii/ErgoMax/README.md

 Kicad can generate nice 3D previews of PCBs and their components.

 The 3D models of the hotswap sockets can be found there: https://github.com/qmk/qmk_hardware.
 Copy `kailh_socket_mx.stp` and paste it in your Kicad template folder (on Windows, it's `C:\Users\YOURNAME\kicad\template`, if the folder doesn't exist, create it).

+I couldn't find a 3D model for the PJ320A jack connector.
+The closest I found is this https://www.cui.com/product/resource/3dmodel/sj2-3574a-smt-tr, which gives a good preview of a real PJ320A.